 In 2015 the Corporation saved an additional 1.5 billion gallons of water through further reduction of water losses in New Providence bringing total savings under the project to over 2.5 billion gallons in three years of implementation.
-The Caribbean Development Bank approved a \$29Mn loan as part of a \$41Mn program to address water needs in Family Islands: (South) Andros, Cat
+The Caribbean Development Bank approved a \$29Mn loan as part of a \$41Mn program to address water needs in Family Islands: (South) Andros, Cat Island, Crooked Island, Eleuthera, Long Island, San Salvador, and New Providence (Pinewood Gardens, Coral Lakes/Boatswain).

-Island, Crooked Island, Eleuthera, Long Island, San Salvador, and New Providence (Pinewood through critical interventions.
+Water and sanitation infrastructure still faces some significant problems that are being addressed through critical interventions.
 Clearly necessary for public health, adequate infrastructure is also vital for the economy, it is difficult to imagine the tourism sector thriving without access to clean, safe water.
 Yet, many households and businesses do not rely on this government utility, The Water and Sewerage Corporation.